Exo-biote : image représentant un robot mou en forme de spirale copyright Jonathan Pêpe

 Their design and development, based on engineering techniques that emerged during the industrial revolution, no longer always meet the needs raised by ever-changing uses.
 They remain largely disconnected from new societal challenges related to humans and the environment.

-This exploration research program will be based on a multidisciplinary approach integrating the social sciences and humanities, digital sciences, and engineering sciences.
+This exploration research programme will be based on a multidisciplinary approach integrating the social sciences and humanities, digital sciences, and engineering sciences.
 By integrating the contributions of these different disciplines, we will redefine methodologies, action and interaction behaviors, cognitive functions, and learning abilities, breaking with current robotic technologies and their limitations.

 Three scientific challenges are addressed in this project through a multidisciplinary approach